mmisamore/fregetalk/fregetalk.md

 programming language for the JVM.
 Modeled on Haskell, which doesn't currently run on the JVM.

-> - Lazy evaluation: a non-strict, *call-by-need* evaluation strategy implemented using *thunks*
+> - Lazy evaluation: a non-strict, *call-by-need* strategy for evaluating
+>   expressions.
+Implemented using *thunks*

 > - A *thunk* is just a placeholder for an unevaluated expression